About the Master of Arts in Teaching Mathematics Program

 In total, the MAMT degree is based on 16 credits of synchronous summer sessions (on-campus or online) and 16 credits of online work completed during the academic year for a total of 32 credits.
-The tuition for the complete program is broken into 7 billing cycles over the two and a half years.
-Total cost of the program is $24,500.
+The tuition for the complete program is broken into 7 billing cycles over the two years.
+The total cost of the program without any scholarships is $24,800*

-Mount Holyoke College’s Professional and Graduate Education department offers generous scholarships for their degree programs.
-Click here to find out more about this opportunity.
+Mount Holyoke College’s Department Professional and Graduate Education offers generous scholarships for their degree programs.
+Click here to find out more about these opportunities.